amanbagrecha/store-info/README.md

 ---
 ## :twisted_rightwards_arrows: Local Installation
-To use the application on your local machine, simply clone the repository using the following
+To use the application on your local machine, simply follow the steps mentioned below.
+1. Fork the repository
+2. Clone it
+3. start using it
 ## 🏁 Technology Stack

 * [Leaflet](https://github.com/Leaflet/Leaflet)